Lalmohan Ganguly: Overview

 Jatayu is a fan of Baikuntha Mallick, a teacher in Athenaeum Institution, Kolkata, who is also a poet.
 Jatayu often recites his poems, which are also a source of comedy due to their peculiarity.
-Jatayu walks two miles daily to keep fit, refers to encyclopaedia for writing novels.
+Jatayu walks two miles daily to keep fit and refers to encyclopaedias for writing novels.
 He is a bachelor and owns three houses.
-He loves travelling.Rabi Ghosh also portrayed Jatayu in Gosainpur Sargaram.
+He loves travelling.

 'Jayatu Jatayu!' a book written by Shuvadip Adhikari is a compendium of facts on Jatayu.
 All the facts mentioned in the stories of Feluda are compiled in a single volume.

+In the Hindi Telefilm Kissa Kathmandu Mein, his name was Lalmohan Garg (not Ganguly, probably so that the viewers understand).